-- Maximum 5 kg weight limit - The payload must be contained in a cylindrical volume of up to 524 mm in height and 285 mm in diameter, shown in Figure 1. - Note: You may propose a payload that has small components which protrude from the allowed volume (e.g. antennas).
-However, you must acknowledge in your proposal that you would need to complete a Request for Deviation for this requirement and be aware that a request may not be approved. - Self-powered the balloon gondola will not provide power to the payload.
+- Maximum 5 kg weight limit - The payload must be contained in a cylindrical volume of up to 524 mm in height and 285 mm in diameter, shown in Figure 1. - o Note: It is possible for the payload to have a Nadir view through the bottom of the gondola as long as the payload respects the available volume. - o Note: You may propose a payload that has small components which protrude from the allowed volume (e.g. antennas).
+However, you must acknowledge in your proposal that you would need to complete a Request for Deviation for this requirement and be aware that a request may not be approved.

+Self-powered - the balloon gondola will not provide power to the payload.